 Research shows that remote teams can actually outperform in-house teams, provided they are set up and managed in the right way.
 You can't just assemble a dispersed group of talented people and hope for the best.

 A few years ago, remote working relationships would have seemed strange.
 However, thanks to excellent internet connections and video conferencing software, this style of working is now very typical.
 Remote working relationships are increasingly the norm for our clients too.
 Roughly 32% of workers in Australia regularly work from home.
 As more and more companies are forming remote teams with staff (and external contractors) from different locations (even different countries!) to collaborate on projects, managers need to support their people in a much different capacity to the norm.

 Although working remotely isn't for everyone, the notion of staff working from the same office and the same business hours are becoming less of the norm.
 Implications for working environments and relationships are profound.
-Luckily, understanding Extended DISC can help us figure out exactly what our employees may need from us.
+Luckily, Extended DISC theory and the Remote Worker Assessment can help us figure out exactly what our employees may need from us.

 Using DISC to support your remote teams: